-The Board approved cash forecast uses a reasonably assumed growth rates for the forecast period 2025 to 2029 which are aligned to long term historic PhD performance.
-From 2029 an annual growth rate of 4.1% is applied into perpetuity to represent long term growth.
+The Board approved cash forecast uses a reasonably assumed revenue growth rate of 14% CAGR for the forecast period 2025 to 2029 which are aligned to market growth, managements perception of market opportunities and the long term historic PhD performance.
+From 2029 an annual growth rate of 4.1% is applied into perpetuity to represent long term growth with reference to 20 year government gilt returns.

-The key assumptions used in the discounted cashflow model were the discount rate, sales growth and gross margin.
+The key assumptions used in the discounted cashflow model were the discount rate, sales growth, long term growth rate and gross margin.
 Gross margin percentages were based on 2024 actuals and expectations for 2025 financial reperformance.